2026 Session Rewind Recap

 • Dodd Hawthorne, Assistant State Superintendent for CTE/Workforce Development, Alabama State Department of Education

-Together, they offered perspectives that helped paint a picture not about how a bill becomes a law (Schoolhouse Rock already taught us that) but how a bill becomes a changemaker in our communities.
+Together, they offered perspectives that helped paint a picture not about how a bill becomes a law (Schoolhouse Rock! already taught us that) but how a bill becomes a changemaker in our communities.

 Across the conversation, five themes surfaced that matter for anyone thinking about growth, talent and opportunity in Alabama.

-1) Job Creation is Only One Piece of the Puzzle
+1) Job Creation Is Only One Piece of the Puzzle

 Alabama has consistently maintained low unemployment, but behind this trend is a deeper issue — low workforce participation rate.

 This shift in focus is redefining how policymakers think about workforce strategy.
 It is no longer just about creating jobs.
-It’s about removing barriers that prevent people from stepping into them, like access to childcare, healthcare transportation or job training.
+It’s also about removing barriers that prevent people from stepping into them, like access to childcare, healthcare transportation or job training.

 CTE programs in Alabama now span 16 career clusters, from healthcare and aviation to manufacturing, agriculture and culinary arts, serving roughly 80% of high school students statewide.
 Many leave school with industry credentials, hands-on experience and a direct line to employment.